grnet/kamaki/docs/setup.rst

 * network.cli <UI command specifications for virtual networks>
     a special package that is used to load cyclades virtual network commands to kamaki UIs.
 Don't touch this unless you know what you are doing.

-* image.url <Glance image service url>
+* image.url <Plankton image service url>
-    the url of the Glance service.
+    the url of the Plankton service.
 Set to Okeanos.grnet.gr Plankton service be default.
 Users should set a different value if they need to use a different service.

-* image.cli <UI command specifications for Glance and Cyclades image service>
+* image.cli <UI command specifications for Plankton and Cyclades image service>
     a special package that is used to load image-related commands to kamaki UIs.
 Don't touch this unless you know what you are doing.

 * astakos.url <Astakos authentication service url>